M1ka3il/Java_Projects/README.md

 # Java_Projects
-Collection of my Java programs or exercises
+Collection of my Java programs and exercises